 Best Student Rewards Card: Journey Student Credit Card

 For students just starting to build credit, it's hard to beat the Journey Student Credit Card.
 It's designed to help students learn how to manage their credit and make the most of their spending without tempting someone to be financially irresponsible.
 A few of the benefits include:

 - CreditWise monitoring.
 Capital One's proprietary CreditWise system allows users to keep an eye on their credit score and see how they can best improve it.

-- Higher credit limit within five months.
-If you make your first five monthly payments on time, you'll receive access to a higher credit limit.
+- Higher credit limit within months.
+If you make your first several monthly payments on time, you'll receive access to a higher credit limit.

 - No foreign transaction fees.
 If you travel abroad, you wont have to pay currency conversion fees when using the card—great for students on study abroad trips.

 - Fraud coverage.
 If the card is lost or stolen, you aren't liable for it; Capital One has you covered.